damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>npm configuration</strong>

-npm presents the configuration to load all the required packages for Angular 2 and Webpack.
+The npm package.json configuration loads all the required packages for Angular 2 and Webpack.
 The Webpack packages are all added to the devDependencies.
-A npm build script and also a npm buildProduction are also configured, so that the client application can be built using Webpack from the cmd line using "npm build" or "npm buildProduction".
-These two scipts just call the same cmd as the Webpack task runner.
+A "npm build" script and also a "npm buildProduction" are also configured, so that the client application can be built using Webpack from the cmd line using "npm build" or "npm buildProduction".
+These two scripts just call the same cmd as the Webpack task runner.

 ```javascript
 {